Europeans 'have lost control' of their personal data

-Kaspersky Lab has discovered that Europeans have lost control of their personal data online with 64 per cent of those surveyed not knowing all the places where their personal data is stored across the web.
+A majority of European tech users have no idea where their personal data is being stored online, new research has found.

-The security firm surveyed over 7,000 consumers across Europe to learn more about this issue ahead of its Kaspersky Next conference where it will be discussed in even greater detail.
+A study by Kaspersky Lab has discovered that 64 per cent of those surveyed are not aware of all the places their data is being stored across the web.

 However, consumer trust in large businesses is declining with just 45 per cent of respondents placing their trust in them to take care of their data and only 36 per cent believing that their data is secure on social media sites.